macbuse/macbuse.github.io/defis.md

 demonstrations of celebrated theorems, or checking  the validity of important conjectures by means of high-performance computing.
-This virtuous circle includes almost all areas of mathematics whether that be  algebra, analysis, combinatorics, geometry, number theory.
+This virtuous circle includes almost all areas of mathematics whether that be  algebra, analysis, combinatorics, geometry, or number theory.
 For instance, geometry and topology, often have an important role in modeling physical problems, whilst analytical, algebraic, or probabilistic techniques have proven indispensable in resolving the resulting mathematical questions.
 A goal of the present project is to build